May 18, 2023

 Scrumban also requires deep interpersonal trust and some autonomy to work.
 These traits are evident in the framework’s disregard for the formalities seen in Scrum.
 As a result, you shouldn’t use the framework if your team requires constant oversight.

-Here are some other situations Scrumban wouldn’t suit:
+Here are some other situations where Scrumban wouldn’t be suitable:

 • Slower-paced teams: Scrumban’s two-week work cycles are shorter than other frameworks, like Scrum.
 These 14-day iterations may feel too tight for your needs.

-• Junior, less-experienced teams: Since efficiency is a top priority, Scrumban works best with mid-level or higher workers that need minimal mentoring.
+• Junior, less-experienced teams: Since efficiency is a top priority, Scrumban works best with mid-level or higher workers who need minimal mentoring.

 • Non-negotiable workloads: With Scrumban, it’s best practice to assign one task per person, per iteration.
 Moreover, the task list is dynamic since a planning trigger can throw plans up in smoke.
 As a result, the framework is a poor choice if you prefer strict adherence to a predetermined task list.